axgkl/pyhk3/README.md

 [Hetzner-k3s][hk3s] is nicely engineered general k3s installation tool on Hetzner, with a large degree of declarative possibilities for customization.
 As terraform, it is a single static binary and idempotent, with a single source of truth.
 In contrast to terraform it is straightforward to use, with far less abstractions but a lot of built in best practices, incl CNI and autoscaling, plus faster.

-This repo here provides a set of **bash functions**, incl. possibly useful support tools to organize them, in order to further automate _around_ the pure k3s installation, which hetzner-k3s provides.
+This repo here provides a set of **python functions**, incl. possibly useful support tools to organize them, in order to further automate _around_ the pure k3s installation, which hetzner-k3s provides.

 ## Features